tanitta/trello-bookmark-creator/README.md

 # Trello Bookmark Creator
-The Trello Bookmark Creator is used to create a bookmark to add a website to a Trello list as a card.
+The Trello Bookmark Creator is used to create a bookmark to add a webpage to a Trello list as a card.

 ### Using the Creator
 Working example can be found [here](http://flipxfx.pancakeapps.com/trello-bookmark-creator/index.html).
 The bookmark creator should work in any browser, but the bookmark itself may not work in IE.